43hershel/playbooks/README.md

 ansible-playbook mac_setup.yml --ask-become-pass
 ```

-8. Add the last files to their places from the `/files` directory.
+8. Add the last files to their respective destinations to their places from the `/files` directory.

 ## hershel - Windows 10/11
 Requirements and my current specifications.